sunknudsen/privacy-guides/how-to-install-and-use-veracrypt-on-tails/README.md

 ## Usage guide

-To use VeraCrypt, double click `veracrypt.AppImage`.
+To use VeraCrypt, double-click `veracrypt.AppImage`.

 👍